MENU

 • Additional refrigerators and freezers

-A refrigerator or micro-fridge is provided in each room/apartment and is the only refrigeration unit permitted inside the residence halls.
+A refrigerator or micro-fridge is provided in each room/apartment and is the only refrigeration unit permitted inside the residence halls generally.
+Full-sized refrigerators are provided in the apartments and students residing in these facilities (apartments only) may have a dorm fridge in their bedroom.
 The refrigerator or micro-fridge may not be removed from the room or altered at any time.
 To report issues regarding your refrigeration unit, contact the Housing Department at housing@fit.edu.

 Electrical alterations and/or room construction are NOT allowed in any residence hall room.